 The vast majority of simulations undertaken by 3GPP participants during the study period used a Tmcot,3 of 4 ms, not 8ms.
 They mostly showed fair sharing was possible.

 While some simulations by 3GPP participants during the study period showed that a Tmcot,3 > 10ms also led to fair sharing, other simulations showed that these values caused fairness issues, particularly for Wi-Fi based voice traffic.
-Some regulators in Europe have emphasised a view that LAA should not adversely Wi-Fi voice under any circumstance, for competition reasons.
+Some regulators in Europe have emphasised a view that LAA should not adversely Wi-Fi voice under any circumstances, for competition reasons.

 At least one recent simulation undertaken by an ETSI BRAN participant appears to confirm that Tmcot,3 = 10 ms has an adverse effect on Wi-Fi voice.
 While other simulations did not show the same effect, it appears at least some of those simulations did not use realistic deployment scenarios.